 Rejuvinating a steam giant

-The new boiler was shipped to Australia in 2010.
-A number of technical issues were identified with the new boiler, which meant it did not comply with Australian Standards.
-It was returned to Germany in 2011.
+The new boiler arrived in Australia in 2010, however subsequent assessments identified a number of technical issues, including non-compliance with Australian Standards.
+As a result, it was returned to Germany in 2011.

-A decision was made in late 2014 by a Steering Committee with representatives from Transport for NSW and then newly established Transport Heritage NSW (THNSW), to bring the new boiler to Australia so that further works on the new boiler could be closely managed and overseen.
+In late 2014, a Steering Committee comprising representatives from Transport for NSW and the newly established Transport Heritage NSW resolved to bring the boiler back to Australia to enable closer oversight and management of the works.

 Locomotive 3801 is stripped down at the beginning of its restoration.